changesets/action/README.md

 - title - The pull request title.
 Default to `Version Packages`
 - setupGitUser - Sets up the git user for commits as `"github-actions[bot]"`.
 Default to `true`
 - createGithubReleases - A boolean value to indicate whether to create Github releases after `publish` or not.
 Default to `true`
-- commitUsingApi - A boolean value to indicate whether to use the GitHub API to push changes or not, so changes are GPG-signed.
-Default to `false`
+- commitMode - Specifies the commit mode.
+Use `"git-cli"` to push changes using the Git CLI, or `"github-api"` to push changes via the GitHub API.
+When using `"github-api"`, all commits and tags are GPG-signed and attributed to the user or app who owns the `GITHUB_TOKEN`.
+Default to `git-cli`.
 - cwd - Changes node's `process.cwd()` if the project is not located on the root.
 Default to `process.cwd()`

 ### Outputs